kevinolega/callcentertrainingtips/6wel/bonus/competence-levels.md

 ---
 Illustration of competence levels.

-Most people only have a binary judgement of a person's skill level.
+Most people only have a binary judgment of a person's skill level.

 You are either good or you're not.